pikvm/pikvm/README.md

-# Open and cheap DIY IP-KVM based on Raspberry Pi
+# Open and inexpensive DIY IP-KVM based on Raspberry Pi
 [![Discord](https://img.shields.io/discord/580094191938437144?logo=discord)](https://discord.gg/bpmXfz5) [![Reddit](https://img.shields.io/badge/reddit-join-orange?logo=reddit)](https://www.reddit.com/r/pikvm)

 A very simple and fully functional Raspberry Pi-based KVM (Keyboard-Video-Mouse) over IP that you can make with your own hands.
 This device helps to manage servers or workstations remotely, regardless of the health of the operating system or whether one is installed.
 You can fix any problem, configure the BIOS, and even reinstall the OS using the virtual CD-ROM or Flash Drive.